PlexDevelopment/Website/docs/modules/httpd.md

 ### /api/punishments
 If you go this page, it will ask you to enter a UUID in the URL.
 When you enter a valid UUID to the URL, it will display that user's punishments in JSON format.
 An example URL would be `/api/punishments/78408086-1991-4c33-a571-d8fa325465b2`.
 If your IP is not registered to an admin, it will not display IP addresses.
 If your server is using permissions, it will check if the player has the `plex.httpd.punishments.access` instead.

+### /api/schematics/download
+This page allows anyone to download schematics from the server.
+No permission is required to access the page

+### /api/schematics/upload
+This page allows players who are an Admin or above to upload schematics.
+The corresponding permission to upload schematics is `plex.httpd.schematics.upload`